 For those timid riders, the seat post of the Cleary can also be reversed to allow for a more upright body position.
 By doing so, however, the rider is placed directly over the cranks, making pedaling slightly more difficult and less efficient.
 For less aggressive riders, the Cleary also sells a riser handlebar, but it is almost three inches wider than the standard flat bar and is therefore not recommended for young riders.

 Compared to others, the Gecko is also slightly heavier, but not significantly.
 Our three-year-old testers, weighing in at 32 lb., had no problems with the 15 lb.
 Gecko.

-The last major difference is the the size of the chainring and the crank arm.
+The last major difference is the size of the chainring and the crank arm.
 Being shorter and smaller, the Gecko is required to have a shorter crank arm (to keep the pedals from hitting the ground when turning), but also has a smaller chainring.
-Compared the the WOOM2, the Gecko’s is significantly smaller, while it is only slightly smaller than the ByK’s.
+Compared to the WOOM2, the Gecko’s is significantly smaller, while it is only slightly smaller than the ByK’s.
 The smaller chainring of the Gecko makes it easier to start to pedal, but in turn, does not allow the child to pedal as fast.

 The smallest and the greatest 12″ bike on the market.
 Too small for most preschoolers in size 5 clothes and up, the Gecko is best suited for young balance bike graduates who are ready to ride!

 The Cleary Gecko now comes in two options – one with a coaster brake, and the other with hand brakes.
-The hand brake model is the bike we used for this review.
+The handbrake model is the bike we used for this review.